 Styles for Two-Piece J-track:

-• Traditional J-Track – The most forgiving trim for installing planks, measuring 1-⅜” long.
+- Traditional J-Track – The largest of our trims for a classic aesthetic, measuring 1-⅜” long.

 Underside of a Window or Similar Penetration